Canada: Personal Taxation

 Inheritance and Gift Taxes

 There is no inheritance tax in Canada.
-Rather, on a person’s death, there is a deemed disposal of capital property immediately prior to his or her death, which becomes subject to capital gains tax.
-Liability to capital gains tax may be deferred where property is transferred to a spouse or to a spouse trust; the liability therefore arises on disposal of the capital asset by the spouse.
+Rather, there is a deemed disposal of capital property immediately before a person dies, which becomes subject to capital gains tax.
+Liability to capital gains tax may be deferred where property is transferred to a spouse or to a spousal trust; the liability therefore arises on disposal of the capital asset by the spouse.

-Note that where capital property consists of small business corporation shares, farm property and/or fishing property, the C$750,000 lifetime capital gains exemption can be applied.
+Note that where capital property consists of small business corporation shares, farm property and/or fishing property, the C$866,912 (for 2019) lifetime capital gains exemption can be applied.

 - Income received by the deceased from a testamentary trust, on condition that he or she died after the end of the trust’s fiscal period but before the calendar year end.